Wilson Mizner: Biography

-He then made his living by gambling on luxury liners between New York and London, until the companies prohibited it.
-Wilson then managed the Rand Hotel on West Forty-ninth Street in New York, posting signs that read "Carry out your own dead" and "No opium smoking in the elevators."
+He then made his living by gambling on luxury liner boats between New York and London, until the companies prohibited it.
+Wilson then managed the Rand Hotel on West Forty-ninth Street in New York, posting signs that read "Carry out your own dead" and "No opium smoking in the elevators".
 He managed several boxers, fixing the fights to enhance his gambling revenues.
-One of his fighters, Stanley Ketchel, the greatest middleweight of his day, was murdered, and Wilson joked, "Tell 'em to start counting ten over him, and he'll get up."
+One of his fighters, Stanley Ketchel, the greatest middleweight of his time, was murdered, and Wilson joked, "Tell 'em to start counting ten over him, and he'll get up."

 Wilson's playwriting career was undermined by his laziness and an opium addiction that started when he was prescribed painkillers after an assault.
-He was convicted in 1919 for running a gambling den on Long Island, and received a suspended sentence.
+He was convicted in 1919 for operating a gambling den on Long Island, and received a suspended sentence.
 After he was nearly beaten to death – the details are unknown – at Addison's invitation he followed him to Palm Beach, Florida, where Addison and other investors were announcing a new resort, Boca Raton, Florida.
 Wilson was secretary and treasurer of the Mizner Development Corporation created in 1925, in effect working for his brother.
-Unfortunately Addison's plans were financially unsound and the Corporation was forced into receivership within a year, and bankruptcy soon after.
+Unfortunately Addison's plans were unsound financially and the Corporation was forced into receivership within a year, and bankruptcy soon afterward.

 Addison could no longer pay Wilson, so he returned to California.
-There, he obtained backing from Jack L. Warner and Gloria Swanson and bought into and managed the Brown Derby, and wrote screenplays for some of the early talkies.
-His best known film work is the screenplay for the Michael Curtiz film 20,000 Years in Sing Sing.
-Wilson called his Hollywood years "a trip through a sewer in a glass-bottomed boat."
+There, he obtained backing from Jack L. Warner and Gloria Swanson and bought into and managed the Brown Derby restaurants, and wrote screenplays for some of the early talk movies.
+His best known movie work is the screenplay for the Michael Curtiz movie 20,000 Years in Sing Sing.
+Wilson called his Hollywood years "a trip through a sewer in a glass-bottomed boat".
 Several of the brothers' friends from New York, including Marie Dressler and Ben Hecht, helped him in his later escapades.